-Twice in the past week I’ve seen the power of bold, even edgy, performance choices on the part of voice actors validated by industry gatekeepers.
-In one case, a demo client who has signature snark was signed by a sought-after agent who proactively reached out after hearing his demo that led with a two-bleep beer commercial as the first spot.
+Twice in the past week, I’ve seen the power of bold, even edgy, performance choices on the part of voice actors validated by industry gatekeepers.
+In one case, a demo client who has a signature snark was signed by a sought-after agent who proactively reached out after hearing his demo that led with a two-bleep beer commercial as the first spot.
 In the second instance, Executive Producer Kelsea Seavey of Oberland in New York encouraged voice actors attending a GFTB webinar to take chances in their auditions and get her attention by being fun, edgy, and different.

-As the pool of voice actors continues to grow, success may be defined by thinking outside the constraints of classic decorum and offering bold choices in order to stand out from the competition as someone who will likely be fun to work with.
+As the pool of voice actors continues to grow, success may be defined by thinking outside the constraints of classic decorum and offering bold choices to stand out from the competition as someone who will likely be fun to work with.

 Buyers and agents listen to dozens if not hundreds of auditions and reels daily.
 The terrible ones are dismissed out of hand, but once the 80% of non-viable submissions are culled, the remaining 20% are still vulnerable to very fatigued ears.
 In today’s marketplace, making vanilla choices can often be more dangerous than taking calculated risks.